stationfy/arena-chat-sdk/packages/sdk/README.md

 const isQuestionAwnsered: Boolean = await qna.awnserQuestion(questionId, "Lakers should win!")
 ```

-Now there are some event listeners that should be noticed
+To listen to changes to questions in real-time, some listeners can be used:

 - onChange: This will watch for Q&A props changes coming from dashboard and then call the passed callback with the Qna instance updating it properties
 ```typescript